sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 Consecutively, the CBOR tag for CoSWID tags defined in {{tbl-cbor-tag}} SHOULD be used in conjunction with CBOR data items that are a CoSWID tags.
 Other CBOR tags MUST NOT be used with a CBOR data item that is a CoSWID tag.
 If tagged, both signed and unsigned CoSWID tags MUST use the CoSWID CBOR tag.
-In case a signed CoSWID is tagged, a CoSWID CBOR tag MUST be appended before the COSE envelope whether it is a COSE_Untagged_Message or a COSE_Tagged_Message.
+In case a signed CoSWID is tagged, a CoSWID CBOR tag MUST be prepended before the COSE envelope whether it is a COSE_Untagged_Message or a COSE_Tagged_Message.
-In case an unsigned CoSWID is tagged, a CoSWID CBOR tag MUST be appended before the CBOR data item that is the CoSWID tag.
+In case an unsigned CoSWID is tagged, a CoSWID CBOR tag MUST be prepended before the CBOR data item that is the CoSWID tag.

 ~~~~ CDDL
 {::include tags.cddl}